michaeljoseph04/gis_intro/ReadMe.md

 ```
 collisions <- read.csv("project/data/collisions.csv", stringsAsFactors = FALSE)
 ```
-This data is basically tidy: the columns specify variable names, the rows specify instances.
+This data is tidy: the columns specify variable names, the rows specify cases.
 There's only a little bit of wrangling to do.
 First, I'll change the first variable name in the csv, which is hard to manipulate, and drop the rows which have locations but no other information (a few of which are in the dataset), on the reasoning that we will
 ```
 # Change a misnamed column name in the csv
 names <- colnames(collisions)